Krystal Forscutt: Reality television

 Forscutt previously modelled for men's magazines and came to prominence as a contestant in the Australian Big Brother series in 2006.
-She has had her breast size increased with breast implants, which she got with her mother Karen Forscutt (who also appeared with her in Big Brother).
-In 2007 she appeared as a contestant on the Australian reality television show It Takes Two.
+Aussie Big Brother glamour girl set for next Need for Speed.

 Modelling

 Forscutt went on to appear regularly in Australian men's magazines Zoo Weekly, FHM and Ralph.
 She appeared in the video game Need for Speed: ProStreet, which makes her the first Australian to have a character in the game.
 The representatives of Electronic Arts approached Forscutt to appear in the new Need For Speed video game, after they spotted her in a bikini shoot in Zoo Weekly.
 Forscutt was flown to EA's Vancouver headquarters where she was photographed and filmed for artists to create her character, a starting girl in the race series.

 Television and acting

 In January 2008, Forscutt became a regular guest on the Bigpond GameArena Benny and Richie show, and in October appeared in an episode of Seven Network's Packed to the Rafters.
 In May 2009, Forscutt appeared in the music video for the Steve Forde song “Guns & Guitars”.
 Forscutt briefly pursued a movie career in Hollywood.
 As of 2010 she had relocated to Melbourne.
 On 29 July 2010, she made an appearance on The Matty Johns Show.